tomash/talks/coderslab-20131112-rspec-basic/describe/describe.md

     describe Product do
       it "is available by default" do
         product = Product.new
-        product.available.should == true
+        product.available?.should == true
-        product.available.should be_true
+        product.available?.should be_true
         product.should be_available
       end
     end